-Maryland requires physical copies of court forms to be obtained in person, however there are a couple samples available on the Maryland Court website for reference:
+Maryland requires physical copies of court forms to be obtained in person.
+However, there are a couple of samples available on the Maryland Court website for reference:

-- Sample Complaint, Failure to Pay Rent Form (DC-CV-082): The complaint must be completed by the landlord or their lawyer, and include the reason/s for eviction.
-It must be filed at the courthouse of the county where the property is located.
-Note: Form DC-CV-082 Failure to Pay Rent has been revised, and the updated 8-2020 version will be required for use beginning 10/01/2020.
+- Sample Complaint, Failure to Pay Rent Form (DC-CV-082): The act of filing a complaint must be completed by the landlord or their lawyer and include the reason/s for eviction.
+It must be filed with the District Court in the county where the property is located.

 - Petition for Warrant of Restitution (DC-CV-081): Once approved by the court, this form lets a landlord have the sheriff remove their tenant if they refuse to vacate the property.